Learning Through Action

 Many schools use the Botanic Gardens as a place to rest and have lunch as part of their field trip to the City Centre, the museum or the art gallery.

-School groups planning on bringing large groups to the Gardens should liaise with the Visitor Centre beforehand.
+School groups planning on bringing large groups to the Gardens should liaise with staff from the Visitor Centre beforehand.
 We can then advise which areas have ongoing work programmes and where to avoid.

 For self guided visits, research projects and pre and post visit planning use the Walking Guide to the Gardens [PDF 3.93MB].
 It explores the history of the Botanic Gardens and Hagley Park, notable trees, artworks and outlines all the key plant collections.